SougataMukherjee/DSA-and-Algo/Concept/stack-queue.md

+# Abstract Data Type (ADT)

+An Abstract Data Type (ADT) is a data structure that is defined by its behavior (operations) rather than its implementation.

+### Common ADTs

+1. List
+2. Stack
+3. Queue
+4. Deque
+5. Map
+6. Set

 # Stack:

 A stack is an ordered list that follows the LIFO (Last In, First Out) principle.
 Elements can only be inserted and deleted from one end, called the top of the stack.
 It uses variable size allocation.